CVS the first national pharmacy to limit opioid scripts to a 7-day supply

 The CVS announcement comes on the heels of a special publication released by the National Academy of Medicine, "First, Do No Harm," which calls on the leadership and action of doctors to help reverse the “course of preventable harm and suffering from prescription opioids.”

-“Simply restricting access to opioids without offering alternative pain treatments may have limited efficacy in reducing prescription opioid abuse,” said representatives from the National Institute on Drug Abuse in a report released last month.
-But the move is a step in the right direction.
+“Simply restricting access to opioids without offering alternative pain treatments may have limited efficacy in reducing prescription opioid abuse,” said representatives from NIDA.
+But the move is a major part of the multi-dimensional solution needed to conquer opioid abuse and a long awaited step in the right direction.